h4rvey-g/Notes-blog/docs/USMLE/Neurology/Amyotrophic lateral sclerosis.md

 ---
 # Pathophysiology
-Classically affects the entire motor neuron system at two or more levels (both upper and lower motor neuron degeneration).
+- Classically affects the entire motor neuron system at two or more levels (both upper and lower motor neuron degeneration).
+	- Upper motor neurons in the precentral gyrus and, frequently, prefrontal cortex
+	- Lower motor neurons in the anterior horn of the spinal cord and brainstem

 ---
 # Clinical features